MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-settings.md

 6. In **Summary**, review the settings and select **Finish**.
 Verify the file share in **Fabric** > **Storage** > **File Servers** > **File Shares**.

 ## Set a storage QoS for a SOFS

+To set a storage QoS, follow these steps:

 :::moniker range=">=sc-vmm-2016 <=sc-vmm-2019"
  System Center VMM 2016 and later include storage QoS policies to solve the **noisy neighbor** problem.
 This problem is common in virtualized environments.
 When two virtual machines (VMs) share a resource, say a disk, there's always a chance that one VM's usage of the resource exceeds that of the other.
 This can affect the performance of an app running on the VM.
 Storage QoS ensures: